sofpatra/RShiny_App_Project/README.md

 ## RShiny App for Visualizing and Analyzing RNA-seq Results

 This Rshiny application takes in the data generated in an RNA-seq experiment and visualizes it for dynamic analysis.
 The application expects the input of data files found in this repository's Data folder.
-Additionally, the R code for generaing the differential expression results uding DEseq2 and performing FGSEA analysis on the resulting data is included in this repository.
+Additionally, the R code for generating the differential expression results using DEseq2 and performing FGSEA analysis on the resulting data is included in this repository.

 The app is hosted here: https://sofpatra.shinyapps.io/R_App_Project/